viktor-chiarcos/viktor-chiarcos.github.io/_pages/ssps/sp-caller.md

 ---

 # Anruf senden.
-so ruft man an: Anruf an ...\
+so ruft man an:  sagen sie: "Anruf an ..."

      Drücken